 The Virtual Audience Effect

-Just like their video game predecessors, platforms like Zwift, Peleton, LIFT Sessions, VirtuGO, RoadGrandTours, and OneLap don’t just involve you, they involve anyone else who happens to be online and interested in the same workout as you.
-So, from the comfort of your own home, you can race against friends or foes from around the world in real time, on a race course or workout of your choosing.
+Just like their video game predecessors, platforms like Zwift, Peleton, LIFT Sessions, RoadGrandTours, and OneLap don’t just involve you, they involve anyone else who happens to be online and interested in the same workout as you.
+So, from the comfort of your own home, you can compete against friends or foes from around the world in real-time, on a racecourse, or during a workout.
 Or you can virtually attend a live workout session.
 Or simply use proprietary gear and software to take a class with live feedback.
 Unlike the videos we can download, these are more interactive, personal, and fun.